Opinion | The GOP’s whining about Biden is absurd. Good thing Democrats are ignoring it.

 Aim big, Democrats

 There’s a deeper political point here.
 As Neil Irwin reports, economists now believe the lesson of the last recession is that we should aim higher with stimulus spending, not lower.
-Falling short risks causing more suffering, even as overheating the economy doesn’t have the downside risks that many previously assumed.
+Falling short risks causing more suffering, even as potentially overheating the economy doesn’t have the downside risks that many previously assumed.

-Republicans oppose more spending now out of fake deficit concerns, just as they did to cripple the last recovery under the last Democratic president.
+Republicans oppose more spending now out of fake concerns about deficits, just as they did to cripple the last recovery under the last Democratic president.
 But during the Trump presidency, they were happy to support deficit-financed stimulus.

 The crucial point is that Trump benefited politically from that.
 He may have lost reelection, but his economic approval remained high, and if the coronavirus hadn’t shattered the economy, he very well might have won.